objectscript/Polymetric-Dashboard/docs/CreatingNewSensors.md

   ```
   Do ..SetSensor("AuditsPerSecond", NumberOfAuditsPerSecond)
   ```
-8. Store this readings total audits and the current time for the next GetSenors() call
+8. Store this readings total audits and the current time for the next GetSensors() call

   ```
     // Store the current number of audits
     Set ..PrevNumberOfAudits = NumberOfAudits

-    // Store the current time for the next GetSensors() call
+    // Store the current time
     Set ..PrevReadingTime = CurReadingTime
   ```